ortus-docs/coldbox-docs/testing/handlers_isolation_testing.md

 * mockLogBox : A mock LogBox class in use by the target handler
 * mockFlash : A mock flash scope in use by the target handler

+All of the mock objects are essentially the dependencies of handler objects.
+You have complete control over them as they are already mocked for you.

+> **Important** We do not initialize your handlers for you.
+So if you have a init() method, you need to call it manually.
+Also note that this CFC is in isolation, you will have to mock all of its depenencies if needed.